 9. Broga Hill or Bukit Broga, Semenyih

 Ever thought of going to someplace above sea level, watch the sunset and take amazing sunset or sunrise photos?
 We recommend Broga Hill because it’s the best place to watch the sunrise in Malaysia.
-Also known as Bukit Broga, you can have a nice view of surround from the hilltop.
-If you are lucky enough, you can experience the heaven-like cloud covering the entire surrounding.
+Also known as Bukit Broga, visitors can have a nice view of surround from the hilltop.
+If lucky enough, you can experience the heaven-like cloud covering the entire surrounding.
 Rest, head uphill, wait and watch to capture the golden moments of sunrise at Broga Hill.
-The best time to watch the sunrise is early in the morning, so remember to bring your camera or high-end camera to snap some amazing photos back home and WOW your friends.
+The best time to watch the sunrise is early in the morning, so remember to bring the camera or high-end camera to snap some amazing photos back home and WOW your friends.

 10. Sekinchan Paddy Field

 How about taking a photo with background view with paddy field?
 There are many tourists and couples love taking photos at Sekinchan Paddy Field.
 Some also took their wedding photos there and the outcome is outstanding.
 ‘What a breathtaking view of Sekinchan’s green paddy field!‘, mentioned in a blog.
 We totally agreed with it.
-You can take your Insta-worthy photos but remember not to step into the field as this might spoil those crops.
+You can take Insta-worthy photos but remember not to step into the field as this might spoil those crops.